 To Learn More About Alzheimer’s and Dementia

-For more basic info about Alzheimer’s and dementia, visit the National Institute of Aging website or read these books.
-Note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases.
-We may receive a small commission if you purchase items after clicking on a product link or image.
+For more basic info about Alzheimer’s and dementia, visit the National Institute of Aging website.
+We also recommend the following books (note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases if you purchase items after clicking on a product link).